iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Go here to set up ArduPilot following the `developer instructions <https://ardupilot.org/dev/>`_.

-We will build our ArduPilot fork for your flight controller using the Master branch.
-Make sure you’ve set up an SSH key for GitHub, then go to the `Vertiq ArduPilot repository <https://github.com/iq-motion-control/vertiq_ardupilot>`_.
+Vertiq's ArduPilot fork includes all of the necessary updates needed to control your Vertiq modules over IFCI.
+To access it, first make sure you've set up an `SSH key for GitHub <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>`__, and then go to the `Vertiq ArduPilot repository <https://github.com/iq-motion-control/vertiq_ardupilot>`_.

 In a WSL terminal, run the following: